 I study reinforcement learning for social good.

-I am PhD student at Harvard, interested in applying RL for social good.
+I am a PhD student at Harvard, interested in applying RL for social good.
 I am also the co-founder of Founding.
 Other areas of interest include alignment and the principles of intelligence.
 I am very fortunate to currently be advised by the wonderful Professor Milind Tambe.
 I am also grateful to have worked closely with Chuang Gan at MIT-IBM Watson, Amy Zhang at Meta, and William Wang at UCSB.

 Regents Scholar (top 2.5% of school)